vippsas/vipps-developers/common-topics/landing-page.md

 Our data shows that the landing page gives a higher success rate and lower drop-off, because the users get a familiar user experience and know the payment flow.
-In this way, Vipps takes responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.
+In this way, we take responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

-## MobilePay landing page

-A MobilePay landing page will be provided in the future, but we don't know the details yet.
-We'll get back to this soon.

-## Vipps landing page

-### User flow
+## User flow

-When a payment is initiated, the user is directed to a `url` which will either open the Vipps app or the landing page:
+When a payment is initiated, the user is directed to a `url` which will either open the Vipps or MobilePay app, MobilePay app, or the landing page:

-* In a mobile browser, the Vipps app will automatically be opened with app-switch.
+* In a mobile browser, the app will automatically be opened with app-switch.
   The result is the same for the `vipps://` and the `https://` URLs.
   This is done by the phone's operating system.
-It recognizes that the `https://` URL for the landing page is a Vipps URL, and knows that it should open the Vipps app instead of the opening it in a web browser.
+It recognizes that the `https://` URL for the landing page is a Vipps URL, and knows that it should open the Vipps or MobilePay app instead of the opening it in a web browser.
 * In a desktop browser, the landing page will prompt the user for the phone number (the number may also be pre-filled, as described in [the user's phone number](#the-users-phone-number) section).
   The user enters or confirms the phone number.
-  It is also possible to enter another Vipps user's number, to have that person complete the payment.
+  It is also possible to enter another user's number, to have that person complete the payment.

-### The user's phone number
+## The user's phone number

 The user's phone number can be set in the payment initiation call.
 It is remembered by the user's browser, eliminating the need for re-typing it on